redhat-nfvpe/kni-upi-lab/prerequisites/README.md

 # Prerequisites

-This procedure is based in baremetal.
-So in order to reproduce it , you will need to have at least 3 baremetal machines + an extra one from where to run the deployment and the utilities.
+This procedure is based in a VM for bootstrap and on baremetal for masters and workers.
+So in order to reproduce it , you will need to have at least 2 baremetal machines + an extra one from where to run the deployment and the utilities and the bootstrap VM.
 You will also need some specific network configuration.

 ## Network requirements
 In order to automate the UPI deployment, this procedure has the following needs:

-- Access to IPMI on the bootstrap, master and worker nodes (from the installer machine)
+- Access to IPMI on master and worker nodes (from the installer machine)
-- A PXE network with isolated traffic
+- A PXE network with isolated traffic (`provisioning` bridge needs to be created on the installer machine attached to that network)
-- General baremetal network
+- General baremetal network (`baremetal` bridge needs to be created on the installer machine attached to that network)
 - A router capable of giving DHCP to the baremetal network .
 It is recommended to have static mapping, for predictable IPs and to set the hostname depending on mac address.
 - The DHCP server needs to forward the DNS to a local CoreDNS instance that we are going to setup later